apd1995/deseq2_pipeline/README.md

 # DESeq2 Pipeline

 Pseudobulk + DESeq2 pipeline for single-cell perturbation screens.
-Takes an AnnData, splits cells into pseudobulk replicates per perturbation, runs DESeq2 against control, and returns differential expression results.
+It takes an AnnData (with raw counts, not log-transformed), splits cells into a user-specified number of pseudobulk replicates per perturbation, runs DESeq2 against control, and returns differential expression results.

 ---

-## Setup (run once)
+## Setup (only need to run once)

 Requires conda or mamba.
-No sudo needed — R and all dependencies install into the conda environment.
+No sudo needed.
+R and all dependencies install into the conda environment.

 ```bash
 bash setup.sh
 conda activate deseq2_pipeline
 ```

-That's it. `setup.sh` installs Python 3.11, R 4.3, and all required packages (DESeq2, glmGamPoi, etc.) as pre-built conda binaries — no compilation.
+This `setup.sh` installs Python 3.11, R 4.3, and all required packages (DESeq2, glmGamPoi, etc.) as pre-built conda binaries — no compilation.

 ---